 What can you do to manage inflation for your business?

 With inflation continuing to reach all-time highs, it may be time to take a closer look at your business and find proactive ways to offset rising costs and protect your profits and financial future.
-Here are six things you can do now to help your small business combat inflation:
+Here are five things you can do now to help your small business combat inflation:

 1. Reduce expenses where possible